charlesportoferreira/word2vec/Readme.md

   Options:

         --input:
-          Path to the folder with the raw txt files The dataset must follow this tree structure:
+          Relative path from your current folder to the to the folder with the raw txt files.

+          The dataset must follow this tree structure:

           dataset_folder: